SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 **Functionality**

-If a geofence border is crossed by leaving geofence area, an email is sent.
+If a geofence border is crossed by leaving the geofence area, an email is sent.

 >**Info:** Note that the corresponding emails are send with "text/html" as content type.